 Fuller, Thicker, Healthier and Fast Growing Hair

 This little combination of supplements changed my life.
 My hair would never grow beyond a certain length.
 It was fine, thin and always breaking.
-During a lecture I was told about the combination of MSM, Biotin, Saw Palmetto, Silica, and Lecithin (I stumbled on Lecithin).
+During a lecture I was told about the combination of MSM, Biotin, Saw Palmetto, Silica, and Lecithin.
 I started taking this combo as I was told.
 Within 3 weeks I noticed my hair was fuller and within 6 weeks, it was growing even faster.
 Within 8 weeks, it was falling out less.
 Now my hair is fuller, stronger and longer than it has been in years.
 The dosage is as follows, MSM 1,000 mg three times a day.
 This amazing supplement has many benefits, and has no known toxic effect.

 Biotin – I have seen suggested dosages running from 30-70 micrograms to 2,500 mcgs.
 It is better absorbed in the absence of protein.
 The higher dosage is safe since there have been no known toxic effects, and it has many other amazing benefits.
 Saw Palmetto twice a day at 160 mgs.
 Silica 30 mg (either once a day or broken down to three times).
 Lecithin at 500 to 1,000 mg.
-Now this may seem like way too much.
-I actually started taking all of this.
+This may seem like way too much.
+I actually started taking all of those.
 Once I saw how my hair was responding and doing further research on each supplement, I narrowed it down to three.
 Maybe twice a year, I rotate one out and take another or add an additional two if my hair needs extra attention (say during the dry summer months, or if I color my hair).